 TRAVEL TO PARGA

 The simplest way is off course to buy a package tour directly to Parga, but it is almost as smooth to fly there by yourself and sfind a place to stay - on the spot or by booking in advance.
 The plane lands at the airport called Aktion, located in Preveza 68 kilometres (42 miles) south of Parga.
 The transfer into town takes a little more than an hour.

 The port promenade in cozy Sivota near Parga.

 GETTING AROUND IN PARGA

-I can also recommend you to follow with at least one organized excursion, especially the one to Zagoria, where the villages of Monodendri and Vitsa are located.
+I can recommend you to join at least one organized excursion, especially the one to Zagoria, where the villages of Monodendri and Vitsa are located.
 Other excursion destinations that I am happy to recommend are the islands of Antipaxi and Paxi, the river Styx, Ali Pasha's fortress, the village of Agia and the Necromanteion.
 Something you absolutely must not miss is going to Meteora!

 BEACHES IN PARGA

 Almost everyone that travels to Parga prefer the close by beaches: Krioneri, Valtos and Lichnos, and quite understandably so since they all are good and within close reach.